MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/resource-specific-consent.md

 ## Set whether team owners can give consent to apps

-This section describes the settings in the Azure AD portal and the Microsoft Teams admin center that you must set to control whether team owners can give consent to apps.
+Here are the settings in the Azure AD portal and the Microsoft Teams admin center that you must set to control whether team owners can give consent to apps.
 Be sure to review all the following settings.

 ### Settings in the Azure AD portal